dolefir/weathereader/README.md

 docker-compose up
 ```

-- Now you can use swagger: <http://localhost:8081/>
+- And now you can use swagger: <http://localhost:8081/>